aykevl/dtsync/dtdiff/README.markdown

 `type/modtime/permissions`.
 The `type` field is an `f` for regular files or `d` for directores.
 Other types are added as appropriate. `modtime` is encoded in the RFC3339 format with nanoseconds and no timezone

+The `inode` column contains the inode for this file, if the underlying filesystem supports it.
+When no inode is available, it is an empty string (or zero).

 The `revision` column has two values: the replica index (1-indexed in the Knowledge header, 0 means this replica) and the generation number.
 With each